bineet-coderep/Robust_Reach_Set_Computation/LinearSystemsWithFaults/Block_Gen/CodeRefactor/api-doc.md

-## Class BenchmarkVerify
+## Class Verify

 ### Methods

-* `verifyTemplate(Matrix A,Matrix B,int n1,int n2,int h,char mode,list f,list v,int T,list initset,int uS,float uC,String strName)`:  Displays the _'Final Verification Report'_  (Explained in `how-to-use.md`) of the dynamics with the given parameters.
+* `verifyTemplate(Matrix A,Matrix B,int h,char mode,list f,list v,int T,list initset,int uS,float uC,String strName)`:  Displays the _'Final Verification Report'_  (Explained in `how-to-use.md`) of the dynamics with the given parameters.
 Following are explanation of the parameters:
   * `Matrix A`: A `numpy` square array representing A of the given dynamics of the form Ax+B.
   * `Matrix B`: A `numpy` 2-D array representing B of the given dynamics of the form Ax+B.
   * `char mode`: It can take values from the set `{'+','.'}`. `'+'` represents the given dynamics is discrete and `'.'` represents the given dynamics is continuous.